kinnara-digital-studio/kecak-workflow/docs/overviewApps_interimParticipant_wv.md

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/interim_wv_chooseWV2.png" alt="interim_wv_chooseWV2" />

-Dopdown data in Workflow Variable field is from the process flow of apps.
+Dropdown data in Workflow Variable field is from the process flow of apps.
 For can be more understanding, you can follow this to see the Workflow Variable come from :

 1. Access the Design Flow of apps :